tinuademargaret/tinuademargaret.github.io/_posts/2024-03-17-book-review.md

 You've probably heard that set theory is the foundation of mathematics, Prof. Brendan puts it this way “Everything we do in mathematics is built upon the foundation of sets” but based on what you did in high school and depending on which high school you went to you can probably only think of venn diagrams and you are wondering how venn diagrams can be the foundation that the mathematics is built upon.
 It might help you to drop the idea of Venn diagrams for a moment as you begin to read this chapter and get ready to take on a new perspective.

 Really what set theory does is that this it gives us a way to talk about mathematical objects and how to work with them.
 Let's rewind back a little.
 Mathematics is about truth finding, to find truths we identify patterns, make hypothesis in form of mathematical statements, then we proof that this statements are true or false using logic and mathematical techniques based on existing truths(that have also been rigorously proved).
 In mathematical statements we talk about mathematical objects.
 Try to recall any formal mathematical theorem you know maybe Pythagoras theorem, you'd often here things like "the set of Natural numbers", or "the set of positive Integers", these are the mathematical objects that set theory allows us to talk about i.e with set theory we can group a collection of objects that have a well defined property.
-This collection of object is what is called a set and is denoted with "{}".
+This collection of object is what is called a set and is denoted with $${}$$.
 Basically we can group a collection of objects that have a common property and make a mathematical statement about it which we can then prove to be true or false.
-Another example is the statement "The sum of first n odd numbers is n^2" can you identify the mathematical object here?
+Another example is the statement "The sum of first $$n$$ odd numbers is $$n^2$$" can you identify the mathematical object here?
 You're right if you say odd numbers.
-Of course odd numbers is a set that contains integers x that have the property that x divided by 2 is 1.
+Of course odd numbers is a set that contains integers $$x$$ that have the property that $$x$$ divided by 2 is 1.
 Integers are mathematical objects too and odd numbers are subsets of Integers.

 One thing to clarify here is the difference between "a subset of" and "an element of".
 Prof. Brendan uses the analogy of a bag here, assuming you have two bags A and B if you take out all the elements of B and you can find them in A, then B "is a subset of" A, notice that B is not a bag inside of A. If it was inside of A then it would be "an element of" A.